-If you wish to borrow the Beacon contact Tom Wood at least a week before the start of the trip to arrange collection of the unit from him. ph: 815 5795 or email: firstname.lastname@example.org
+If you wish to borrow the Beacon contact Alan H at least one week before the start of the trip to arrange collection of the unit.

 Please read the following information before your trip.

-Make sure that everyone in the party knows where the PLB is and know how it operates.
-(There are instructions on it) A lost few minutes activating it may be critical.
+Make sure that everyone in the party knows where the PLB is and how it operates.
+(There are instructions with it).
+A lost few minutes activating it may be critical.

 Know how to deactivate it.
 There are a number of reasons for this.